Register a Company

 You will also need a business plan and an idea of how you're going to market your services.

-Working in alterations does not require a formal degree.
+Working in alterations does not require a formal qualification.
 Your success depends on your work experience and skills.

 If you want to elevate the profile of your business, having a qualification in fashion or dressmaking can be beneficial.
 TAFE has a variety of courses that cover skills such as sewing, pattern cutting, screen printing, digital design skills and fashion drawing.